-1 Special educational needs: Parents/ carers of pupils who have an Education Health Care Plan, are required to apply for school places separately through the local authority from whom advice is available.
-If a child with an Education Health Care Plan is placed in the school by the local authority before the normal admission round, the number of places available to other applicants will be reduced.
-The Governors will admit all those pupils whose Education Health Care Plan, names the School.
-NB: All schools are consulted by the LA prior to the school being named.
+- 1 Special educational needs: Parents/

+carers of pupils who have an Education

+Health Care Plan, are required to apply

+for school places separately through

+the local authority from whom advice

+is available.
+If a child with an Education

+Health Care Plan is placed in the school

+by the local authority before the normal

+admission round, the number of places

+available to other applicants will be

+reduced.The Governors will admit all

+those pupils whose Education Health

+Care Plan, names the School\.

+\NB: All schools are consulted by the

+LA prior to the school being named.
-previously looked after but immediately

-after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+- 2 A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, child arrangements, or special guardianship order including those who appear to the admission authority to have been in state care outside of England and ceased to be in state care as a result of being adopted.
 A looked after child is a child who is (a) in the care of a local authority, or (b) being provided with accommodation by a local authority in the exercise of their social services functions.
 An adoption order is an order under the Adoption Act 1976 and children who were adopted under the Adoption and Children Act 2002.
 A 'child arrangements order' is an order settling the arrangements to be made as to the person with whom the child is to live under Section 8 of the Children Act 1989 as amended by Section 14 of the Children and Families Act 2014.
 Section 14A of the Children Act 1989 defines a 'special guardianship order' as an order appointing one or more individuals to be a child's special guardian(s).
-The Governors will require written confirmation that the child is looked after, or previously looked after, and will be so at the time of making an
+The Governors will require

+written confirmation that the child is